The 10-minute weekly meal plan (that actually sticks)

 Your shopping list builds itself, sorted by aisle.
 Tweak quantities if you like.

-One trip.
-Seven dinners.
-No more deciding at 5pm on a Wednesday.
+One trip covers seven dinners.
+No more standing in the kitchen at 5pm on a Wednesday wondering what to defrost.

 A simple card per day.
 Tap to swap, drag to reorder, done.
 Today's meal sits at the top in sage green so you always know what's next.